Exotropia

 WHAT IS EXOTROPIA?

-Exotropia is a form of strabismus (eye misalignment) in which one or both of the eyes turn outward.
-It is the opposite of crossed eyes, or esotropia.
-Exotropia may occur from time to time (intermittent exotropia) or may be constant.
-It can be found in every age group [See figures 1 and 2].
+Exotropia is when one or both of the eyes turn outward, instead of looking straight.
+It is the opposite of crossed in eyes, also called esotropia.
+Exotropia can happen from time to time (called intermittent exotropia) or it can be constant.
+People of all ages can have exotropia.

-Fig. 1: Eyes aligned.
+Fig. 1: Eyes aligned, straight.

 WHAT ARE THE DIFFERENT TYPES OF EXOTROPIA?